 Digital Out-Of-Home Advertising

+The company specializes in dynamic, interactive media for high-traffic locations.
+Monster Media's displays appear worldwide in storefronts, convention halls, sports stadiums, hotels, entertainment venues, transit stations and on city buses.
 Monster Media also carries out interactive campaigns with such clients as Coca-Cola, HBO, The Walt Disney Company and Universal Studios.

-Additionally, security is always a concern with Wi-Fi connections.
-Wired LAN connections were ruled out due the high costs of landline installations, and the lack of scalability.
+The company needed a connectivity solution that would provide reliable, high-quality service.
+Wi-Fi was problematic due to reliability issues, since Wi-Fi internet connections can easily become overloaded.
+Additionally, security is always a concern with Wi-Fi.
+Wired LAN connections were ruled out due to the high cost of landline installations and the lack of scalability.

 The ideal solution was cellular, for several key reasons: